MoniaMolinari/OSM-roads-comparison/GRASS-scripts/README.md

 sudo make
 sudo make install
 ```
+## Running the Script (Linux)
+To run simply the script, the installation is not mandatory, but recommended.
+* From GRASS top menu select File
+* Launch Script
+* Select a ".py" module such as "v.osm.precomp.py"
+* Select Open
+* Run the Script

 ## Related academic publications
 * Brovelli M. A., Minghini M., Molinari M. & Mooney P. (2015) A FOSS4G-based procedure to compare OpenStreetMap and authoritative road network datasets. *Geomatics Workbooks* 12, pp. 235-238, ISSN 1591-092X [[pdf](http://geomatica.como.polimi.it/workbooks/n12/FOSS4G-eu15_submission_70.pdf)]